robtweed/global_storage/Key_Value.md

         list[listName, "counter"] = latest_node_number

+## Adding the First Value to a List

 To add a first value (eg "myFirstValue") to a *List* named *MyList*, we would first increment the counter node:

         INCREMENT list["myList", "counter"]